jf-m/laravel-discord-bot/README.md

 # Interactions

-Sometimes you may need to perform an action when a component is interacted with on Discord (Click on a button, menu item selected...).
-Using your own implementation of `ButtonComponent` or `SelectMenuInteractableComponent` you may execute your action.
+Using your own implementation of `ButtonComponent` or `SelectMenuInteractableComponent`, you may perform an action when a component is interacted with.

 ## Setting up interactions

-First setup a controller and/or route that you plan to use as the callback URL for interactions.
-Within the controller for this route, inject the `Nwilging\LaravelDiscordBot\Contracts\Services\DiscordInteractionServiceInterface`.
+First setup a controller and a route that you plan to use as the `Interactions Endpoint URL`.
+Within the controller, inject the `Nwilging\LaravelDiscordBot\Contracts\Services\DiscordInteractionServiceInterface`.

 You will call the `handleInteractionRequest` method on the aforementioned service.
 Example: